niyatisingal/rag-nsingal/docs/summarization.md

 - If you request a summary for a document that was not ingested with summarization enabled, you'll receive a `NOT_FOUND` status.
 - Use the `blocking` parameter to control whether your request waits for summary generation or returns immediately with the current status.
 - The summary is pre-generated and stored in MinIO; repeated requests for the same document will return the same summary unless the document is re-uploaded or updated.
-- For optimal performance, adjust `SUMMARY_LLM_MAX_CHUNK_LENGTH` based on your model's context window and available resources.
-- Larger chunk sizes generally produce better summaries but require more memory and processing time.
 - **Status Tracking**: Monitor summary generation progress in real-time using the `GET /summary` endpoint.
 The `IN_PROGRESS` status includes chunk-level progress (e.g., "Processing chunk 3/5").
-- **Redis Requirement**: For status tracking to work across services, ensure Redis is configured and accessible to both ingestor and RAG servers.
-Without Redis, summaries will still be generated but status tracking will be unavailable.
+- **Redis Requirement**: For status tracking and global rate limiting to work across services, ensure Redis is configured and accessible to both ingestor and RAG servers.
+Without Redis, summaries will still be generated but status tracking and rate limiting will be unavailable.
 - **Timeout Handling**: When using `blocking=true`, set an appropriate timeout based on your document size.
 Large documents may take several minutes to summarize.

+### Performance Recommendations

+- **For fastest summaries**: Use `shallow_summary=true` + `summarization_strategy="single"` + `page_filter` to select key pages
+- **For best quality**: Use `shallow_summary=false` + `summarization_strategy=null` (iterative) + process all pages
+- **For balanced approach**: Use `shallow_summary=true` + `summarization_strategy="hierarchical"` + selective pages

+### Token-Based Chunking Best Practices

+- Adjust `SUMMARY_LLM_MAX_CHUNK_LENGTH` based on your model's context window and available resources
+- Larger chunk sizes generally produce better summaries but require more memory and processing time
+- The default 9000 tokens works well for most models and document types
+- Keep `SUMMARY_CHUNK_OVERLAP` at 400-500 tokens to maintain context continuity between chunks

+### Rate Limiting Considerations

+- Increase `SUMMARY_MAX_PARALLELIZATION` if you have more GPU resources available
+- Decrease it if experiencing GPU memory issues or API rate limits
+- Monitor Redis semaphore usage to optimize for your workload

 ## 5. API Reference